top of page

 What keeps people going?

 The strongest urge in the human body is survival.
-Maslow’s Hierarchy of Needs puts Physical Survival Needs as #1, not just for some, but for everyone:
+Maslow’s Hierarchy of Needs puts Physical Survival Needs as No.1, not just for some, but for everyone:

 This is the need for food, drink, shelter, sleep and oxygen.
 If a person cannot satisfy this basic survival need it dominates their interest and concern.
 A person who is cold, sick or hungry will not be very interested in socialising, learning or working.